bschwede/linkenhancer/README.md

 * `category`: string value for better grouping data rows; only value 'generic' has a special meaning
 * `order` **!!**: arbitrary numerical sort key, matching data rows are sorted in ascending order standard value is 10
-* `url` **!!**: path of the url to the webtrees manual (then it's concated with the given GenWiki base/domain url); also fully qualified url to other web ressources are possible and supported (for example to Github repo readmes or wikis of custom modules, that aren't documented in the manual yet)
+* `url` **!!**: path of the url to the webtrees manual (then it's concated with the given GenWiki base/domain url) also fully qualified url to other web ressources are possible and supported (for example to Github repo readmes or wikis of custom modules, that aren't documented in the manual yet)
-* `updated_at`: timestamp of last update; this helps to identify possibly outdated data rows
+* `updated_at`: timestamp of last update
+  this helps to identify possibly outdated data rows

 As we can see in [app/Http/Routes/WebRoutes.php](https://github.com/fisharebest/webtrees/blob/main/app/Http/Routes/WebRoutes.php), where standard webtrees routes are defined, for a route the following information is mandatory:
 1. `path`